comp-3663-weather-visualization/comp-3663-assignments/assignment3-requirements-document.md

 ## 6. System requirements specification

 ### 6.1.
 Functional Requirements:
 6.1.1.
-The application must provide varied weather graphs.
+The system must provide temperature graphs.

 6.1.2.
-The application must be hosted on and accessible via the web.
+The system must be accessible via the web.

 6.1.3.
-The application must be viewable on a variety of devices (mobile, tablet, desktop, TV, etc).
+The system must be viewable on a variety of devices (mobile, tablet, desktop, TV, etc).

 6.1.4.
-The application must be highly availible and not experience downtimes.
+The system must be highly available and not experience downtimes.

 6.1.5.
-The application must access the OpenWeatherMap API and fetch new data incrementally, as well as get relevant historical data once for comparisons.
+The system must access the OpenWeatherMap API and fetch new data every sixty minutes.

 6.1.6.
-The application must allow selection of different locations as well as different times.
+The system must allow selection of different locations.

 6.1.7.
+The system must allow for displaying different time ranges in the graphs.

-The application must allow switching between different temperature units.
+6.1.8.
+The system must allow switching between different temperature units.

 ### 6.2.
 Non-functional requirements:
 6.2.1.
-The application should be outfitted with an aesthetically appealing colour pallete.
+The system should be outfitted with an aesthetically appealing colour pallete.

 6.2.2.
-The application should have interesting and quirky visualizations that aren't common.
+The system should maintain a consistent aesthetic while being responsive (viewable on a variety of different screen sizes).

 6.2.3.
-The application should be beautifully responsive, and react very nicely and prettily to changing window sizes.
+The system should be fully accessible in future releases.

 6.2.4.
-The application should be fully accessable in future releases, however this is not at all a priority requirement.
+The system should transition between different location selections gracefully.

 6.2.5.
-The application should transition between different location selections gracefully.
+The system should fetch and load the appropriate data within 300 milliseconds.

 6.2.6.
-The application should fetch and load the appropriate data within 300 miliseconds.

-6.2.7.
-The application should have aesthetic input elements and graphs to please the eye with a certain je ne sais quoi.
+The system should have aesthetic input elements and graphs that please the eye with a certain je ne sais quoi.

 ## 7. System models